 Think visual schedules or a checklist

 Let your children be the teacher and have them explain concepts to you.
-Have them explain the concept first, then ask them to show it to you or give you examples
+Have them explain the concept first, then ask them to show it to you or give you examples.
+This is how successful virtual learning is achieved.

 You can try a theme like bring your pet or your favorite stuffy to the meeting.
 Or try hat day or pajama day (although aren’t we all living in pajamas these days?!)